Otto Rothe

 Otto Rothe (6 November 1924 – 9 January 1970) was a German equestrian.
-He was born in Samonienen in East Prussia (today part of Poland).
+He was born in Samonienen in East Prussia (today part of Russia).
 He competed in equestrian at the 1952 Summer Olympics in Helsinki, where he won a silver medal in the team eventing, and placed eleventh in the individual contest.
 He competed in equestrian at the 1956 Summer Olympics in Stockholm, where he won a silver medal in the team competition in eventing (along with August Lütke-Westhues and Klaus Wagner).
 Rothe died in a car accident in 1970.